VarunnD/41189-My-Reflective-Portfolio/My Reflective Portfolio.md

 ### What would I do better next time and with what anticipated results?
  To reflect upon the learning process this semester,
-### What theory proved to be useful and why?
-What have I learnt from this?